smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 The navbar was test on responsiveness and the reset button was changed to a floating one to make it easier to reset

 - Location map and picture
-for mobile I have removed the picture as was not scaling well and was crouded
+for mobile I have removed the picture for mobile as was not scaling well and was crowded

 - Summery of Euro and carbon on monitory graphs
-The total euro and total carbon as with the selected graph.
+The total euro and total carbon has been hidden for mobile with media as with the tesing i saw there was no overview on small screens

 - Jumbotron
-Jumbotron that give a outline of the Dashboard
+Jumbotron the font was adjusted and a mediaQuerie was added to for easy read on smaller schreens

 - Solorpanel production navbar with dropdowns
 The navbar for the solar production graphs has 2 dropdowns